DASSL/Gradebook/src/db/README.md

 ### Prepare the server

 Run the SQL script `prepareServer.sql` to prepare the server.
-This script should be the first to run, before creating any database for use with
+This script should be the first to run, before creating any database for use with Gradebook.

 This script defines application-specific role `gradebook` and user `gb_webapp`.
 The user is given a default initial password (see the script), and it is highly